Lahti City Hall

 This renovation will make the building more accessible to the public while retaining the spirit and historic value of the building.
 The courtyard will be renovated to provide an accessible route to the building.
-If a building permit is granted to cover the courtyard, a versatile warm event space and restaurant/cafe will be included to attract the public.
+A new copper canopy will cover the courtyard and a versatile warm event space with a restaurant/cafe will be included for the use of the public.
 The building will be upgraded to meet present day needs, while increasing efficiency and almost doubling the number of workstations.
 Outdated building technology will be renewed, which has contributed to accelerating the construction decision.

 This upgrade will be implemented as an alliance project.
 The planning of the renovation will be done in close cooperation with the authorities of the City of Lahti and the National Board of Antiquities.
 Construction will begin in the summer of 2021 and the facilities are scheduled for commissioning in the spring of 2023.